timescale/docs/promscale/installation/docker.md

 1. Shut down the original database Docker image, but make sure you preserve the volume mount for the data directory.
 You need to mount this same directory in the new image.
-1. Change the ownership of the data-directory to the postgres user and group in the new image.
+1. Change ownership of the data directory to the `postgres` user and group in the new image.
 For example:

    ```